OpenDSA/OpenDSA-DevStack/README.md

    - Projects are: `opendsa opendsa-lti code-workout`
 4. Spin up your service(s):  `COMPOSE_PROFILES=<<profiles,comma,separated>> docker-compose up or docker-compose --profile <<profile>> up`
    - Note: you need a `--profile` for each service you want to bring up
-   - Services are: `setup lti code-workout openpop`
+   - Services are: `setup opendsa lti code-workout openpop`

 Want to take a dive and actually work within a container?
 Just do: `docker-compose run <<service>> bash`.